Scout24/snakepit/README.md

 # How does it work?

-For a given product to build an RPM for, let' call it `mypackage`, `snakepit` will create a spec file.
-The spec file works as follows:
+For a given product to build an RPM for---let's call it `mypackage`---`snakepit` will create a spec file.
+The spec file works as
+follows:

 * Install anaconda/miniconda to `/opt/mypackage`
 * Install the product into that installtion using `pip`